-Financial advisors can be paid in a variety of ways for their work.
+Advisors can be paid in a variety of ways for their work.
 Some are paid by more than one method.
 Before your relative enters into a relationship with an advisor, you and your relative should have a clear understanding of how he or she will be compensated.

 The advisor is compensated entirely from fees for consultation, plan development or investment management.
 These fees may be charged on an hourly or project basis, or as a percentage of assets under management.

-- Commission-only.
 Compensation is received solely from the sale of financial products you agree to purchase in order to implement investment recommendations.